Embassy of the United States, Jerusalem: International reaction

-On December 18, 2017, in a 14–1 vote, the US vetoed a United Nations Security Council draft resolution on the matter, and then on December 21, 2017, the United Nations General Assembly passed a resolution by a 128–9 vote.
+On December 18, 2017, in a 14–1 vote, the United States vetoed a United Nations Security Council draft resolution on the matter, and then on December 21, 2017, the United Nations General Assembly passed a resolution by a 128–9 vote.
 Palestinian officials warned that it could lead to an "inactive war" and violent protests.
 The embassy's opening coincided with the bloodiest day of the 2018 Gaza border protests, with more than 57 Palestinians killed.
 French Minister of Europe and Foreign Affairs Jean-Yves Le Drian said, "This decision contravenes international law and in particular the resolutions of the Security Council and the UN General Assembly".
-On September 28, 2018, Palestine brought a case against the US at the International Court of Justice alleging that the relocation of the embassy breached the Vienna Convention on Diplomatic Relations and other rules of general international law.
-The International Court of Justice asked for briefs covering jurisdiction and admissibility, Palestine's submission by May 15, 2019, the US by November 15, 2019.
+On September 28, 2018, Palestine brought a case against the United States at the International Court of Justice alleging that the relocation of the embassy breached the Vienna Convention on Diplomatic Relations and other rules of general international law.
+The International Court of Justice asked for briefs covering jurisdiction and admissibility, Palestine's submission by May 15, 2019, the United States by November 15, 2019.

-The opening of a new US Embassy in Jerusalem led two other countries to move their embassies to Jerusalem.
-Two days after the US Embassy opened, Guatemala moved its embassy to Israel back to Jerusalem.
-Paraguay also opened a Jerusalem embassy to Israel, citing the US precedent.
+The opening of a new U.S. Embassy in Jerusalem led two other countries to move their embassies to Jerusalem.
+Two days after the U.S. Embassy opened, Guatemala moved its embassy to Israel back to Jerusalem.
+Paraguay also opened a Jerusalem embassy to Israel, citing the United States' precedent.
 Newly elected Paraguayan President Mario Abdo Benítez decided to relocate the Paraguayan embassy back to Tel Aviv.

 ICJ: Palestine v.
 United States of America

 In September 2018, the State of Palestine initiated an action in the International Court of Justice, in the case Palestine v.
-United States of America (officially titled Relocation of the United States Embassy to Jerusalem), in which Palestine charges the US with violating the Vienna Convention on Diplomatic Relations by moving its embassy from Tel Aviv to Jerusalem, arguing the Convention requires that "the diplomatic mission of a sending State must be established on the territory of the receiving State."
+United States of America (officially titled Relocation of the United States Embassy to Jerusalem), in which Palestine charged the United States with violating the Vienna Convention on Diplomatic Relations by moving its embassy from Tel Aviv to Jerusalem, arguing the Convention requires that "the diplomatic mission of a sending State must be established on the territory of the receiving State."
 The Palestinian application argues that in international law Jerusalem cannot be considered to be the territory of the State of Israel because under General Assembly Resolution 181 of 1947 (the Partition Plan) Jerusalem was to have been placed under international governance, which thus precludes it from being considered under the sovereignty of any State.

 The case also involves the question of the statehood of Palestine, as under the Statute of the International Court of Justice "only States may be parties in cases before the Court."
-The US has refused to participate in a meeting at the Court and has not submitted its legal brief.
+The United States has refused to participate in a meeting at the Court and has not submitted its legal brief.
 Palestine has submitted its brief, which as of August 2020 has not been made public.